 The IRS determined that contributions for 2021 must be less than 25% of the participant’s compensation or $58,000.

-What Are the Benefits of Profit Sharing Plans?
+What Are the Benefits for small businesses with Profit Sharing Plans?

 First, profit sharing plans benefit your employees.
 Employer-sponsored retirement plans are one of the most desired benefits a company could offer, and profit sharing plans are tax-advantaged.